jasonkneen/installr/README.md

 $ installr upload MyApp.ipa --token <YOURAPITOKEN> --notes "- Added some cool features" --emails "hello@bouncingfish.com" --teams "QA"
 ```

-If you don't specify the release notes it will default to checking the specified IPA / APK creation date, and then using git log to get the commits SINCE that date.

 Suggestions, improvements, PRs, welcome!

 ### Thanks to